Synapt-Technologies/Beacon/README.md

 # Beacon
 Find the light in your darkness.
-Highly configurable Tally.
+Highly configurable Tally for Blackmagic Atem switchers.